OpShin/opshin/README.md

 6. Check out the [sample repository](https://github.com/ImperatorLang/eopsin-example) to find a sample setup for developing your own contract.

-To summarized, a smart contract in eopsin is defined by the function `validator` in your contract file.
+In summary, a smart contract in eopsin is defined by the function `validator` in your contract file.
 The function validates that a specific value can be spent, minted, burned, withdrawn etc, depending on where it is invoked/used as a credential.
 If the function fails (i.e. raises an error of any kind such as a `KeyError` or `AssertionError`)